hnez/BlockBot-documentation/protocols/rf.md

 `ACK` flag set.
 The `Acknoledgement Number` field should be the sequence number the robot sent.
-The `Sequence number` field should contain the Sequence Number of the first message incremented by one.
+The `Sequence number` field should contain the Sequence Number of the first message.

 Messages that were not acknoledged in a specified time should be resent.